A Quarter of Antibiotics Are Inappropriately Prescribed

 The researchers came from the University of Michigan, Brigham and Women’s Hospital in Boston and Northwestern University.

 They began their study by first categorizing over 90,000 medical conditions into the standard diagnosis coding scheme.
 This scheme is often used by doctors to determine medication conditions for billing.
 Instead, the researchers used the scheme to create four new categories.
 These were appropriate, potentially appropriate, inappropriate, and not associated with a recent diagnosis code.
 These categories were used to help determine if past prescriptions were appropriate and necessary.
 The use of antibiotics to treat a viral infection such as a cold or flu is inappropriate as doing so increases the risk for antibiotic resistance.

 Following this, they then analyzed prescription data on 19.2 million people.
 The data came from the privately-insured records of U.S. children and adults under the age of 65.
 They each had claimed for outpatient antibiotic prescriptions during 2016.

 The researchers then looked back three days before said prescriptions were filled.
 They did this to better determine why and if the antibiotic was needed.
 They then classified their decision into one of the three categories.

 The study revealed that almost a quarter of the antibiotic prescriptions from 2016 were inappropriate.

-Specifically, the analysis revealed that 23% of the prescriptions for adults and 17% of of the prescriptions for children filled were inappropriate.
-These prescriptions were written to help cure acute bronchitis, upper respiratory infections and coughing — all of which are caused by viruses, not bacteria.
+Specifically, the analysis revealed that 23% of the prescriptions for adults and 17% of the prescriptions for children filled were inappropriate.
+These prescriptions were written to help cure acute bronchitis, upper respiratory infections, and coughing — all of which are caused by viruses, not bacteria.